mcrowepfx/Django-Toggled-Widgets/README.rst

 1. Add "toggled_widgets" to your ``INSTALLED_APPS`` setting.

 2. Create custom widget classes that inherit from ``toggled_widgets.ToggledWidget``.
+Set the ``toggle_button_text`` attribute on these classes to control the text displayed on the buttons that will control the toggling.

 3. Add ``toggled_widgets.ToggledWidgetFormMixin`` to the MRO of any ModelForm instances containing fields that use toggled widgets.